 Communicate with the Virtual Patient

 In certain scenarios, you may also have the option to communicate with the patient’s family, caregiver, chaperone, or another healthcare professional.
-This supports a more holistic approach to patient care.

 • Greeting and Introduction: Introduce yourself to the patient and confirm their details, helping maintain a patient safety culture.